-- · Sewage backup. - Utilities are not on (i.e. electric, gas, and/or water). - Smoke detector missing, damaged, or missing battery. - Carbon Monoxide detector missing damaged, not working for units with connected garages and/or gas utilities. - Electrical outlets and light switch covers that are missing. - GFCI outlets that do not function properly (open grounds on GFCI are acceptable). - Circuit breaker boxes with open slot or open knock-out hole. - Junction boxes missing cover or open knock-outs. - · Gas stoves that do not light from the pilot. - Improper flue connection for furnace or water heater. - No heat when outside temperature is below 40°. - Flooding - Smell of gas - Fire damage leaving the unit inhabitable.
+- Sewage backup. - Utilities are not on (i.e. electric, gas, and/or water). - Smoke detector missing, damaged, or missing battery. - Carbon Monoxide detector missing damaged, not working for units with connected garages and/or gas utilities. - Electrical outlets and light switch covers that are missing. - GFCI outlets that do not function properly (open grounds on GFCI are acceptable). - Circuit breaker boxes with open slot or open knock-out hole. - Junction boxes missing cover or open knock-outs. - Gas stoves that do not light from the pilot. - Improper flue connection for furnace or water heater. - No heat when outside temperature is below 40°. - Flooding effective date.